paulprzybylowski/gym-jitsu/README.md

 ## Project Status

-This YelpCamp project is: _complete_.
+This GymJitsu project is: _complete_!

 ## Future Development